odoe/learn-dojo/posts/intro-dojo-i18n.md

 });
 ```

-Using i18n, even if only with a default language, is a good practice so they can be easily maintained and updated in your applications.
-Then you can inremenentally add more language support in the future.
-But not only can you support the browser locale, you can give your users a _language preference_.
+Using i18n, even if only with a default language, is a good practice so these strings can be easily maintained and updated in our applications.
+Then we can incrementally add more language support in the future.
+But not only can we support the browser locale, we can give our users a _language preference_.
 That is pretty cool!
 Let's add a simple widget to switch locales in this application.

 ## Switching Locales

-The [i18n middleware](https://dojo.io/learn/middleware/available-middleware#i18n) provides a `set` method you can use to the locale to use programatically.
+The [i18n middleware](https://dojo.io/learn/middleware/available-middleware#i18n) provides a `set` method to define the locale programmatically.
 The Dojo documentation provides a [great sample](https://dojo.io/learn/i18n/introduction#changing-the-locale-within-an-application) to do this, so we can make something similar.

 ```tsx
 // src/widgets/LocaleSwitcher.tsx